Korea Army Training Center

 It is one of the subordinate elements of the Republic of Korea Army Training & Doctrine Command (육군교육사령부).
 It was established in 1951 during the Korean War, by order of South Korean President Syngman Rhee.
 The recruits get deployed to their designated units after receiving basic military training at the KATC.

-A summary of the military system
+Conscription in Korea

 Article 39(1) of the Republic of Korea's Constitution states that all people have the duty of national defense under the conditions specified in the Constitution.
 The Military Duty Law, mandated by the Constitution, states that all male Korean nationals must fully fulfill their military service duties, as stated by the Constitution and Article 3(1) of this Law.